is an indie twin-stick Shoot 'em Up

 - There is no known rank limit.
 However, there is a point limit.
 Breech it and each time it goes to the rank-point-adding-bar-thing it will start increasing rapidly... until you realize it's started from the lowest possible number (negative version of the highest) and is going from there, and is also stretching off of the screen.
 It doesn't actually break your total points or rank (you can go look at those elsewhere) but it is alarming to see at first.

-- Asteroids Monster: The space debris, which they break up into multiple smaller upon destruction.
-In Beat Hazard Ultra, there are also floating debris that's also magnetic.
+- Asteroids Monster: The obviously-named Asteroids, which consist of space debris and they break up into multiple smaller pieces upon destruction.
+In Beat Hazard Ultra, there are also magnetic Asteroids floating around.

 - Attack Reflector: You can use a Reflector Shield in Ultra that can send most of the projectiles right back into the enemies while protecting your ship from harm.
 It becomes especially handy when dealing with Reapers and bosses that fires homing weapons.

 - Beam Spam: The deadly Tracker Cannon on boss ships.
 First, it uses a Laser Sight to aim at you.
 Then, it launches a salvo of beams at the place it locked you at.
 Hope you managed to move out of the way...

 - Bling Bling Bang: The Golden Ship in Ultra.
 Originally it was exclusive for those that purchased the Steam version during its annual Summer Sale years prior, but the Golden Ship will be included in an upcoming DLC pack; a mini-version of the Golden Ship can be unlocked by a set of collecting trading cards then "craft" them into a Level 1 badge.
 The Xbox 360 version of Beat Hazard Ultra can unlock the Golden Ship by reaching Elite rank.

 - Boss Rush: A Boss Rush mode was added in Beat Hazard Ultra, allowing you to fight against all the new bosses it has to offer.